wathmal/v4/content/featured/HevyMagicMirror/index.md

   - SVG
 show: 'true'
 ---
-Open source plugin for MagicMirror platform to display srength training workout details & muscle split from Hevy App using SVG and Node.js.
+Open source plugin for MagicMirror platform to display strength training workout details & muscle split from Hevy App using SVG and Node.js.

 Hevy is a free weight lifting workout tracker that lets athletes log their workouts, analyze progress.